JCurran0499/MatrixScript-Frontend/README.md

 ```

 #### Integrate Backend
-Use `cd frontend` to enter the frontend directory.
-From here, edit the **.env** file, and fill in your backend server's IP address or domain in the `REACT_APP_BACKEND` value.
+Edit the **.env** file, and fill in your backend server's IP address or domain in the `REACT_APP_BACKEND` value.
 This way, your web app frontend will be able to communicate with your backend.
 <br/>
 <br/>

 #### Run the Program
 ```
-cd frontend
 sudo npm start
 ```